thiago4go/dapr-workshop/docs/challenge-1/dotnet.md

 Let's create three new functions: `SaveOrderToStateStore`, `GetOrderFromStateStore`, and `DeleteOrderFromStateStore`.

-Start by creating a readonly string to represent the name of our statestore component defined in the previous step:
+Start by added a readonly string to the `PizzaStoreController` class to represent the name of our statestore component defined in the previous step:

 ```csharp
 private readonly string StateStoreName = "pizzastatestore";